Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 layout: article
 date: 2021-03-21
 tags: blog
-title: 'PyDisAss: A 6502 disassembler in Python'
+title: 'A 6502 disassembler in Python'
 teaser: pydisass-teaser.jpg
 excerpt: "In this article I share some learnings about disassembling 6502 machine code.
 Turns out getting it to work around 80% is easy, improving to 90% is tricky and making it work 100% of the time almost impossible."
 ---